+Value Description

-Value Description fp Points to the file structure.
-This structure corresponds to the file descriptor used by the select subroutine. corl Specifies the ID used for correlation in the selnotify kernel service. reqevents Identifies the events to check.
+Points to the file structure.
+This structure corresponds to the file descriptor used by the select fp regevents Identifies the events to check.
 The poll and select functions define three standard event flags and one informational flag.
 The sys/poll.h file details the event bit definition.
-See the fp_select kernel service for information about the possible flags. rtneventsp Indicates the returned events pointer.
+See the fp\select kernel service for information about the possible flags.

+Specifies the ID used for correlation in the selnotify kernel service. corl rtneventsp Indicates the returned events pointer.
 This parameter, passed by reference, indicates the events that are true at the current time.
-The returned event bits include the request events and an error event indicator. notify Points to a routine to call when the specified object invokes the selnotify kernel service for an outstanding asynchronous select or poll event request.
+The returned event bits include the request events and an error event indicator.

+notify Points to a routine to call when the specified object invokes the selnotify kernel service for an outstanding asynchronous select or poll event request.
 If no routine is to be called, this parameter must be null.